simples707data/simples/fproject/readme.md

 ## The shape of the conversation

-The model does allow for some analysis of the shape of even if not the exact content of the conversation.
+The model does allow for some analysis of the shape of, even if not the exact content of, the conversation.
 We can see how spread-out user participation was: whether it was dominated by a few individuals or widely used by all.
 We can see if there were individuals who had low participation rates.
-We can also see what kind of initial message prompted most of a reaction and of course we can track the sentiment of a conversation (Although not so relevant in an harmonious group, this could be a very important issue in another context).
+We can also see what kind of initial message prompted most of a reaction and of course we can track the sentiment of a conversation.
 Here we see some other useful indicators in use of emojis and the percentage of messages that are questions.
 More such measures would be possible if needed.
 For example, counting 'ha's for houmour or 'thanks' for gratitude.

 <img src="https://github.com/simples707data/simples/blob/master/fproject/Theshapeofchat.PNG">

 ## Conclusion

-Although a little disappointed with the noun-phrase and n-gram analysis methods as tools to categorise topic, it is easy to see how this model could be effectively applied to a larger set of data to monitor the health of the conversation against a range of different factors.
+Although a little disappointed with the noun-phrase and n-gram analysis methods as tools to categorise topic, the project did deliver some useful insights.
+It is easy to see how this approach could be effectively applied to a larger set of data to monitor the health of the conversation against a range of different factors.
 These include:
 - Participation rates
 - Overall mood of a group
 - Repeat topics that could be handled elsewhere